The Book of Azariah

 The Book of Azariah is a book by the Italian author and Roman Catholic mystic Maria Valtorta.
 It was written in 1946 and 1947 in Viareggio, Italy, where Valtorta was bedridden for several decades.
-The text is based on a series of "dictations" which Valtorta attributed to her guardian angel, Azariah.

-In the book Valtorta does not provide a specific biblical reference to Azariah himself, but simply refers to him as her guardian angel.
-The name Azariah, from Hebrew, means the Lord's help.
+In the book, Valtorta does not provide a specific biblical reference to Azariah himself, but simply refers to the spirit as her guardian angel.

-The book consists of a set of "lessons", provided by Azariah on Sundays, whose starting points are the 58 Masses of the Roman Missal of the Catholic Church prior to the reforms of the Second Vatican Council in 1965.
-Maria Valtorta had originally called the book Angelical Masses, with the subtitle "Directions".
-But the first Italian edition in 1972 used the name of her guardian angel, "Azariah".
-As in other works by Maria Valtorta, the themes of continuous prayer and identification with the Person of Christ and his sacrifice are emphasized throughout the work.
+The book consists of a set of “lessons”, provided by Azariah on Sundays, with starting points in the 58 Masses of the Roman Missal of the Catholic Church prior to the reforms of the Second Vatican Council in 1965.